 Discussion: Utility of HIVST arises from relatively high levels of confidentiality and convenience.
 Until 4th generation assays are available HIVST will be seen as supplementary in a UK context.

-HIV self-testing; HIV self-sampling; gay men, men who have sex with men; Focus group discussion(s).
+Keywords: HIV self-testing; HIV self-sampling; gay men, men who have sex with men; Focus group discussion(s).

 Copyright: © 2016 Witzel et al. This is an open access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.